redromnon/HeroicBashLauncher/README.md

 # HeroicBashLauncher

 Ever wanted to launch your EGS games installed through [Heroic Games Launcher](https://github.com/Heroic-Games-Launcher/HeroicGamesLauncher) directly from the terminal, Lutris or any other frontend game launcher?
-Heroic Bash Launcher lets you do exactly that.
+Heroic Bash Launcher lets you this very easily.

 You can now launch your game directly without having to open Heroic at all.
-There's no need to run `heroic` to find the game's launch command.
+There's no need to run `heroic` to find the game's launch command or write your own launch script with [legendary](https://github.com/derrod/legendary)!
+Thus saving your time!

 ![Heroic Bash Launcher](https://user-images.githubusercontent.com/74495920/142615495-a4e5e811-7ee3-41b8-ae80-d6d008820f2a.png)